 Law.
 Ms. Khakoo is the Immigrant Law Center of Minnesota's 2013 Pro Bono Attorney of the Year.

-Marie is currently a Mission Coordinator and Collaborator for Human Trafficking Awareness Training with Airline Ambassadors International.
-A non-profit organization founded in 1996 whose focus is on Disaster Relief, Sustainable Development, Medical Escorts and Human Trafficking Awareness Training.
+Marie Rivard is currently a Mission Coordinator and Collaborator for human trafficking awareness training with Airline Ambassadors International (AAI), a non-profit organization founded in 1996 whose focus is on disaster relief, sustainable development, medical escorts and human trafficking awareness training.

-In July of 2010, Airline Ambassadors lead the first Congressional hearing to inform the Airline Industry and Congress of Human Trafficking incidences taking place on flights leaving disaster ridden countries.
-Since then AAI has worked closely with Customs Border Protection and consistent with Department of Homeland Security's "Blue Campaign" to develop the first travel industry specific Human Trafficking Awareness Training Program.
+In July of 2010, AAI lead the first Congressional hearing to inform the airline industry and Congress of human trafficking incidences taking place on flights leaving disaster ridden countries.
+Since then AAI has worked closely with Customs Border Protection and consistent with Department of Homeland Security's "Blue Campaign" to develop the first travel industry specific human trafficking awareness training program.

-Since then Airline Ambassadors teams have provided over 30 Trainings to over 2000 individuals in airports across the United States as well as Kiev, Hungary and two trainings with Interpol in 2013 and 2015, the first of its kind in Europe.
+Since then AAI teams have provided over 30 Trainings to over 2000 individuals in airports across the United States as well as Kiev, Hungary and two trainings with Interpol in 2013 and 2015, the first of its kind in Europe.

-Marie's history also includes Director of Missions with AAI and as Mission Coordinator leading missions for disaster relief with The Tsunami in Thailand in 2004 and Hurricane Katrina in 2005 and the 2010 Earthquake in Haiti.
+Ms. Rivard's history also includes Director of Missions with AAI and as Mission Coordinator leading missions for disaster relief with the Tsunami in Thailand in 2004 and Hurricane Katrina in 2005 and the 2010 Earthquake in Haiti.

-Since then she has been an advocate with children and vulnerable people in the wake of disaster which includes Human Trafficking Awareness Training.
+Since then Ms. Rivard has been an advocate with children and vulnerable people in the wake of disaster which includes human trafficking awareness training.

-Crystal is a professional Spanish Interpreter at Children’s Hospital and Clinics of Minnesota.
-She also serves as a customer service representative for Sun Country Airlines.
-Crystal grew up in Isanti, MN, participating in multiple volunteer experiences through her school years.
-Through this she grew a passion for people and for three years served as a full time Missionary in Mexico following high school.
-Working with teens while being welcomed as family, she knew her life endeavor was to help bring families back together and being a support to those in need.
+Ms. Thiesfeld grew up in Isanti, MN, participating in multiple volunteer experiences through her school years.
+Through this Ms. Thiesfeld grew a passion for people and for three years served as a full time Missionary in Mexico following high school.
+Working with teens while being welcomed as family, Ms. Thiesfeld knew her life endeavor was to help bring families back together and being a support to those in need.

-Chrystal gained fluency in Spanish from speaking it every day for 3 years, taking courses at the University of Minnesota, and from attending and graduating from Century College with an A.A. and A.A.S degree.
-Crystal makes her career in Interpreting/Translating.
-She plans to continue her education in social services.
-Crystal is new to our team as a spokesperson and Spanish Interpreter for our families.
+Ms. Thiesfeld gained fluency in Spanish from speaking it every day for 3 years, taking courses at the University of Minnesota, and from attending and graduating from Century College with an A.A. and A.A.S degree.
+Ms. Thiesfeld makes her career in Interpreting/Translating.
+Ms. Thiesfeld plans to continue her education in social services.
+Ms. Thiesfeld is new to our team as a spokesperson and Spanish Interpreter for our families.

 Grace Davies litigates cases in both state and federal courts and represents clients in a wide variety of disputes.